deepjyoti30/ytmdl/README.md

                         the metadata will be searched.
   --download-archive FILE
                         Skip downloading songs that are present in the passed file.
 The songs are matched by using the videoId.
+All downloaded song Id's are automatically added to the file.

 Metadata:
   --song SONG-METADATA  The song to search in Metadata.
 Particularly useful